LukaszHoszowski/SF-s_Rout-SFR/README.md

 This application has been created this way that you can add this as a task to your Windows Task Schduler.

-Create a name.bat file and save it with below script
+Create name.bat file in main folder of application, save it with below script

 ```sh
 "c:\path\to\new\virtual\environment\Scripts\python.exe" "c:\path\to\clonned\repo\main.py" "c:\path\to\input\reports.csv"